Mediation

 • Working with attorneys and representatives of parties

-Ethical issues, including confidentiality, impartiality, informed consent, conflict of interest, fees, responsibilities to third parties, advertising and soliciting, withdrawal by mediator
+• Ethical issues, including confidentiality, impartiality, informed consent, conflict of interest, fees, responsibilities to third parties, advertising and soliciting and withdrawal by mediator

-Family mediation training includes the topics listed above plus those pertaining specifically to family cases:
+Family mediation training typically includes the general training curriculum listed above plus those pertaining specifically to family law actions:

 • Custody